alabamenhu/TimezonesZoneInfo/README.md

   * Tweak custom warning throwing

 # Version history
+  * 0.4.4
+    * Updated to 2024a version of the database
+        * Kazakhstan unifies its timezones
+        * Palestine adjusts its DST transition
+        * Fixes to Vietnam, Canada and France's historical data
   * 0.4.3
     * Updated to 2023c version of the database incorporating changes from 2023a and 2023b
       * Lebanon delays DST start (2023b) — but not actually (2023c)